 Poor Maggie was shocked and heartbroken to find herself out of the competition first, though bless her cotton socks, tried her darndest to convince everyone she was simply grateful to see them succeed.
 Though, maybe that could be my Maccie Cheesing talking.

 Inspired by the great Goop Queen Gwyneth’s Mac and Cheese recipe, this mildly healthier version of the mac family is pure perfection.
 I mean, how do you go past bacon … even as a model?
 You can’t, now eat yo’ mac.

 4 rashers bacon, diced (optional, but like … are you mad?
 Everything’s better with bacon)

 a pinch of freshly grated nutmeg

 2 cups grated parmesan cheese

 salt and pepper, to taste

-Add the pasta and removed tomato sauce to the cheese mixture and stir thoroughly.
+Drain the swap pasta and return to the pan.
+Add the cheese mixture and stir until well combined.

 Pour the bacon-passata goodness into a baking dish, and then spread the mac and cheese over the top.
 Sprinkle the breadcrumbs and remaining parmesan over the top, and bake for about twenty minutes, or until golden and glorious.